Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Misuse a prescription

-• Mix Adderall with alcohol or other drugs for more significant effect
+• Mix Adderall with alcohol or other drugs for a more significant effect

 • Crush and snort the medication